QuentinPhilipp/BikenWeb/README.md

 > pip3 install -r requirements.txt

 To start the server, execute
-> python3 server/server.py
+> python3 server/app.py

 The local web interface is located in http://127.0.0.1:6001

 # Next features

-Account creations.
+Authenticate with google.

 Possibility to save itinerary/routes.